isd-sgcu/oph66-frontend/README.md

    git checkout -b <branch-name> origin/dev
    ```

-   > Note: Please copy the branch name from Linear and use it as the branch name.
+   > Note: In case you don't confident about how to name your branch, the branch name from Linear is a good choice.

 1. Make your changes
 1. Stage and commit your changes